matsrietdijk/matsrietdijk-api/README.md

 - All changes are made and committed on a dedicated branch (except documentation changes)
 - Branches are categorized by prefixing the branch name, example: `feature/flow`
 - Pull Requests (PR) are used to merge changes into the `master` branch
+- Before a PR is merged:
-- Travis-ci should return a positive build result before a PR is merged
+  - [Travis-CI](https://travis-ci.org/matsrietdijk/matsrietdijk-api/pull_requests) should return a positive build result
-- CodeClimate should not report any issues before a PR is merged
+  - [CodeClimate](https://codeclimate.com/github/matsrietdijk/matsrietdijk-api/branches) should not report any issues
+  - RuboCop should not report any offences

 The categories that are used in this project for branches are: